Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Here are instructions to [[Run Diaspora's components|Run Diasporas Components]]

 Once Diaspora is running, just open it up in a web browser and sign up for an account.

+**Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that you have set to True the variable "serve_static_assets" in the config/environments/production.rb file.

 ### Jammit